tgolfetto/textile-sym-dlt/README.md

 flow start QueryAllMembers
 ```
 **Step 4:** In this step, Network Operator will activate the pending memberships
-Textile manufacturing firm: fill in the node MembershipId that is display in the previous query
+Textile manufacturing firm: fill in the node MembershipId that is display in the previous query for each firm
 ```
-flow start ActiveMembers membershipId: <xxxx-xxxx-TEXTILEFIRM-ID-xxxxx>
+flow start ActivateMember membershipId: <xxxx-xxxx-TEXTILEFIRM-ID-xxxxx>
 ```
 Certifier: fill in the MembershipId that is display in the previous query
 ```
-flow start ActiveMembers membershipId: <xxxx-xxxx-CERTIFIER-ID-xxxxx>
+flow start ActivateMember membershipId: <xxxx-xxxx-CERTIFIER-ID-xxxxx>
 ```
 Municipality: fill in the MembershipId that is display in the previous query
 ```
-flow start ActiveMembers membershipId: <xxxx-xxxx-MUNICIPALITY-ID-xxxxx>
+flow start ActivateMember membershipId: <xxxx-xxxx-MUNICIPALITY-ID-xxxxx>
 ```

 **Step 5:** Admin create subgroup and add group members.